Fractional binomial regression model for count data with excess zeros: Introduction

 \section{Introduction}

 Count data with excess zeros are often found in many areas, including public health, epidemiology, ecology, finance, and quality control, to name a few.
 In the past, several zero-adjusted discrete models have been developed for such a data set \cite{Gup}.
 When there is additional information from covariates and one wishes to analyze the association of covariates with a count response variable with many zeros, then the zero-inflated Poisson/negative binomial regression model can be used \cite{Gre, Hei, Lam, Mul}.
-In \cite{Hal}, the zero-inflated binomial regression model was developed with random effects that can account for correlated responses and multiple sources of variance.
+In \cite{Hal}, the zero-inflated binomial regression model was developed for the upper bounded count response.
 These zero-inflated models are mixed models in which structural zeros are modeled separately and added to a regular count model that generates sampling zeros and other count values.

-In this work, we propose a new model that can serve as a regression model for count data with excess zeros.
-This model, which we will call a fractional binomial regression model, is developed from the fractional binomial distribution first introduced in \cite{Lee}.
-It does not treat sampling zeros and structural zeros separately, yet it is flexible as much as or more than the conventional zero-inflated models so that it can fit count data of various shapes.
+In this work, we propose a new model that can serve as an additional tool for a regression model for count data with excess zeros.
+This model, which we will call a fractional binomial (FB) regression model, is developed from the fractional binomial distribution first introduced in \cite{Lee}.
+The FB regression model takes a different approach than the aforementioned zero-inflated models to modeling count data with excess zeros.
+It does not treat sampling zeros and structural zeros separately, yet it is as flexible as or, at times, more flexible than the conventional zero-inflated models so that it can fit count data of various shapes.
+The FB regression is based on the fractional binomial distribution which is derived from correlated Bernoulli variables.
+It is this dependency among the Bernoulli variables that results in overdispersion and zero-inflation in the discrete model, and it also results in more flexible shapes of the distribution than the conventional discrete distributions.